-A negotiated procurement will also allow TriMet to evaluate the contractor's program for utilizing opportunities for participation by minority and womenowned businesses, which would not be possible in traditional low bid procurement.
+A negotiated procurement will also allow TriMet to evaluate the contractor's program for utilizing opportunities for participation by minority and women-owned businesses, which would not be possible in traditional low bid procurement.

-3. The construction budget and the projected operating costs for the completed public improvement
+3. The Construction budget and the projected operating costs for the completed public improvement

 A negotiated procurement will allow TriMet to select a contractor based upon performance criteria in addition to price competition.
 It will allow the selection of a contractor whose proven experience matches the nature of the required work.
-By selecting the most qualified contractor, TriMet will minimize the risk of delays, cost increases, and other costly impacts to the public, thereby increasing the likelihood of completing the Project within the construction budget.
+By selecting the most qualified contractor, TriMet will minimize the risk of delays, cost increases, and other costly impacts to the public, thereby increasing the likelihood of completing the projects within their construction budgets.
 In TriMet's experience, the low bid contracting method for work of this nature is more likely to result in contractor initiated change orders, which often cause the overall cost of the project to increase well beyond the initial contract price.